-35 Describe any recent shifts in the patterns of enforcement of the domestic bribery rules.
+Describe any recent shifts in the patterns of enforcement of the domestic bribery rules.

 Public sector complaints and prosecutions remain consistently low due, in part, to the aggressive enforcement stance taken by the CPIB, as well as to the high wages paid to public servants that reduce the financial benefit of taking bribes as compared to the risk of getting caught.
-The majority of the CPIB's investigations relate to the private sector, which, in 2019, made up 90 per cent of its investigations registered for action.
-In the release of its 2019 annual statistics, the CPIB highlighted two main areas of concern: (1) construction activities; and (2) building maintenance work.
-Activities in these two sectors had been previously flagged by the CPIB in 2018.
+The CPIB also noted that, amid the covid-19 pandemic in 2020, it had received 32 per cent less corruption-related reports, possibly due to the sharp fall in economic activity as a result of the covid-19 pandemic.
+The majority of the CPIB's investigations relate to the private sector, which in 2020, made up 86 per cent of its investigations registered for action.